Kasib-hub/Reagent-assistant/README.md

 # Reagent-assistant
-Small tool to help make clean dilutions at work
+The reagent assistant is projected to be a tool for use in making dilutions at work.
+The qualification of blood products often requires diluting reagents or anti-sera in order.